WolframResearch/WolframClientForPython/docs/examples.rst

 Logging
 ========

-Logging is often an important part of any application.
+Logging is often an important part of an application.
 The library relies on the standard :mod:`logging` module, and exposes various methods to control the level of information logged.

 The first level of control is through the logging module itself.
 The python library logs at various level: